Where Is The Focus Of An Earthquake Located

 Comprehensive Overview

-To truly understand the focus of an earthquake, we need to delve into the science behind plate tectonics and fault lines.
+To truly understand the focus of an earthquake, we need to get into the science behind plate tectonics and fault lines.
 The Earth's outer layer, the lithosphere, is broken into several large and small plates that are constantly moving.
 These plates interact at their boundaries, which are called plate boundaries.
 There are three main types of plate boundaries: convergent, divergent, and transform.

 Divergent boundaries are where plates move apart.
 As the plates separate, magma rises from the mantle to fill the gap, creating new crust.
 This process is often accompanied by volcanic activity and earthquakes.
 Earthquakes at divergent boundaries are typically shallow and less powerful than those at convergent boundaries.